-- Brief, Infrequent, and Intense: with conventional hypertrophy training, lifters typically stop 0–3 reps shy of failure, do 3–6 sets for each exercise, and train each muscle 2–3 times per week.
-With HIT, though, the idea was to keep the workouts brief, infrequent, and intense.
-You do a single set of each exercise, take that set all the way to total muscular failure, and then rest until your muscles are fully recovered, which might take upwards of a week.
+- Brief, Infrequent, and Intense: With conventional hypertrophy training, lifters typically stop 0–3 reps shy of failure, do 3–6 sets for each exercise, and train each muscle 2–3 times per week.
+With HIT, though, the idea is to keep the workouts brief, infrequent, and intense.
+You might do a single set of each exercise, take that set beyond muscular failure, and then rest until your muscles are fully recovered, which might take upwards of a week.

 - Slow and methodical lifting: HIT is also known for using slower lifting tempos.
 With conventional hypertrophy training, you lift the weight explosively and then lower it back down under control.
 The lifting portion (the concentric) might take 1–2 seconds, and the lowering portion (the eccentric) might take 2–3 seconds.
 With HIT, you’d slow it down, taking 3+ seconds to lift the weight and 4+ seconds to lower it.
 You might even add pauses.
 This forces you to use lower weight, but it also gives your muscles a greater time under tension.

-- Exercise machines: finally, HIT is known for using exercise machines.
-The idea is that using exercise machines can help keep the risk of injury low when taking your sets to total muscular failure.
+- Exercise machines: Finally, HIT is known for using exercise machines.
+The idea is that using exercise machines can help keep the risk of injury low when taking your sets to failure and beyond.

 Here’s what a sample workout routine might look like: